odisha-ml/website/content/initiatives/twitter-spaces.md

 * The discussions are conducted in Odia language and are open to all.
 * The series is called Odia Twitter Spaces and is a series of discussions in Odia language.
 * Peoople get to clear their doubts by askign questions to the experts of the day.
+* In one of the discussions, the thought of a word game in Odia language was discussed among two members, [Dr. Aviseka](https://x.com/aviseka) and [Soumendra](www.soumendrak.com).
+Which resulted in creation of [Shabdarasa](https://www.shabdarasa.com), a wordle game in Odia language.

+## Major Contributions

+* [Shabdarasa](https://www.shabdarasa.com), a wordle game in Odia language